Skip to content

 A policy that actually gets followed has four elements, each of which addresses one of the failure modes above.

 A clear trigger.
 The trigger specifies, precisely, the situation that activates the policy.
 Not "when significant expenses are incurred" but "when any expense exceeding [threshold] is approved."
-Not "when concerns about a colleague''s behavior arise" but "when a direct observation of behavior that appears to violate [specific category] occurs."
+Not "when concerns about a colleague's behavior arise" but "when a direct observation of behavior that appears to violate [specific category] occurs."
 The trigger should be stated in terms that a person in the middle of a busy workday can recognize without extensive judgment.
 If the trigger requires interpretation, it will be interpreted inconsistently.

 A single unambiguous required action.
 The action specifies exactly what the person who has encountered the trigger situation is required to do.
 Not a menu of options.
 Not a description of the outcome to be achieved.
 An action.
 "Submit the [specific form] to [specific person or system] within [specific timeframe]."
 "Contact [specific function] via [specific channel] and report [specific information]."
 "Do not proceed until [specific approval] is obtained."